mindsbackyard/galvanic-mock/Readme.md

 #### Behaviours for generic trait methods

-Be careful when you try to mock *generic methods*, e.g.
+Be careful when you try to mock *generic methods* as below.
 ```Rust
 #[mockable]
 trait MyTrait {